Featured in...

 If you believe that your employer has been deducting too much from your weekly wages or monthly salary payments, you can contact the court and query the level of deductions.
 The court will want you to provide proof of your earnings in order for an adjustment to be made.

-What if I Don’t Comply with an Attachment of Earnings Order?
+What if I Don’t Comply?

 Attachment of Earnings Orders are legally binding.